-Water use in Alabama was about 9.96 billion gallons per day (Bgal/d) during 2005.
-Estimates of withdrawals by source indicate that total surface-water withdrawals were about 9.47 Bgal/d (95 percent) of the total withdrawals and the remaining 491 million gallons per day (Mgal/d) (5 percent) were from ground water.
 More surface water than ground water was withdrawn for all categories except aquaculture, mining, and self-supplied residential.
-During 2005, estimated withdrawals by category were: thermoelectric power withdrawals, 8.27 Bgal/d; public supply, 802 Mgal/d; self-supplied industrial, 550 Mgal/d; irrigation, 161 Mgal/d; aquaculture, 75 Mgal/d; self-supplied residential, 39 Mgal/d, livestock, 28 Mgal/d; and mining, 28 Mgal/d.
-Figures may not sum to totals because of independent rounding.
+During 2005, estimated withdrawals by category and in descending order were: thermoelectric power, 8,274 Mgal/d; public supply, 802 Mgal/d; self-supplied industrial, 550 Mgal/d; irrigation, 161 Mgal/d; aquaculture, 75 Mgal/d; self-supplied residential, 39 Mgal/d; livestock, 28 Mgal/d; and mining, 28 Mgal/d.

 Public supply refers to water that is withdrawn, treated, and distributed by public suppliers.
 Public suppliers provide water for a variety of uses, such as residential, commercial, industrial, thermoelectric power, and public-water use.
 Thermoelectric- power delivery amounts have not been estimated separately for this report, but are included in the industrial/commercial deliveries.